kapteyn-astro/kapteyn/SPHINX/allsky.rst

 Before the non-linear coordinate transformations, world coordinates were calculated in a linear way using the number of pixels from the reference point in CRPIX times the increment in world coordinate and added to that the value of CRVAL.
-We demonstrate this system bu creating a header where we omitted the code in CTYPE that sets the projection system.
+We demonstrate this system by creating a header where we omitted the code in CTYPE that sets the projection system.

 WCSLIB does not recognize a valid projection system and defaults to linear transformations.
 The header is a Python dictionary.
 With method :meth:`maputils.Annotatedimage.Graticule` we draw the graticules.
 The graticule lines that we want to draw are given by their start position *startx=* and *starty=*.
 The labels inside the plot are set by *lon_world* and *lat_world*.
-To be consistent with fig.2 in {Ref2]_, we inserted a positive CDELT for the longitude.
+To be consistent with fig.2 in Cal.
+[Ref2]_ , we inserted a positive CDELT for the longitude.

 .. note::